 My research focuses on accelerating deployments of CO2-utilization technologies that will innovate existing infrastructure and manufacturing processes, thereby finding sustainable decarbonization solutions to help address the climate crisis.
-In addition, we are developing and applying optical measurement techniques for studies of mass and energy transfer as well as diseases of the human eye.
+My research also includes the development of optical devices for use in telemedical diagnosis of diseases of the human eye.

 My teaching focuses on experiential undergraduate education through a lab course, the International Engineering Summer School at TU Berlin, and Techlab Climate Change.